Tennessee Lobbyists Association Standard of Conduct

-- The professional lobbyist will always deal in accurate, current and factual information, whether it is being reported to the employer or client, government officials or professional colleagues, and will not engage in misrepresentation of any nature.
+- The lobbyist should provide accurate, current, and factual information, whether it is being reported to the employer or client, government officials, or colleagues, and will not engage in misrepresentation of any nature.
 The lobbyist has a responsibility to inform any public official of material changes in information they provide, should such changes make previously provided information inaccurate.

 - The lobbyist should conduct lobbying activities in a fair and professional manner, treating others, both allies and adversaries, with respect and civility.

-- The professional lobbyist should respect the confidential communications of the employer or client.
+- The lobbyist should respect the confidential communications of the client or employer.

-- The professional lobbyist should exhibit proper respect for the government institutions before which the lobbyist appears.
+- The lobbyist should exhibit proper respect for the public officials and public institutions before which the lobbyist appears.